Line Shopping: A How-To Guide

-If you want to bet on the Raptors, you’d be better off heading over to BetOnline instead of Bovada this time around.
-The Raptors need to win by at least 10 points to cover the spread on Bovada.
-Over at BetOnline, they also need to win by 10, but if they win by 9, you get your money back at Sportsbook B. You’d lose the bet at Sportsbook A if they win by just 9 points.
+If you want to bet on the Raptors, you’d be better off wagering at Sportsbook B this time around.
+The Raptors need to win by at least 10 points to cover the spread at both sportsbooks, but if they win by 9, you get your money back at Sportsbook B. You’d lose the bet at Sportsbook A if they win by just 9 points.

-Conversely, if you want to bet on the Magic, head to Bovada.
-If they lose by 9, you win your bet!
+Conversely, if you want to bet on the Magic, Sportsbook A is the better options.
+If Orlando loses by 9, you win your bet!

-On the other hand, you’d push to get your money back at BetOnline.
-That little bit of extra effort is worth it in the end, and it’s the difference between a big profit and zero profit at all.
+On the other hand, you’d push and get your money back with at Sportsbook B. That little bit of extra effort is worth it in the end, and it’s the difference between a big profit and zero profit at all.

 Think about how many times you’ve lost a bet against the spread because of a half point.
 There’s a reason it’s important!

 Line Shopping for the Moneyline

 The value in finding the best moneyline is readily apparent, as detailed in this moneyline made easy guide.
 The more favorable the odds, the more money you stand to win.
 It’s as simple as that!

 Sportsbooks try to encourage equal action on both sides of an event, often by shading the moneyline in either direction in the lead up the game.
 In fact, they often adjust how much of a favorite a certain team is, or even alter how much of an underdog the other side is.